KoderKat/KodeRev/README.md

 # KodeRev
-A repo for preserving solutions to coding interview problems.
+A repo for preserving my solutions to coding interview problems.
+All question statements possess appropriate citations.
+All solutions are my own unless otherwise stated.